 The goal of the Kansas Summer Expanded Education Program for Elementary and Middle School participants is to focus instruction in the nine areas of the Expanded Core Curriculum while participants engage in a fun-filled, dynamic learning program.
 Participants will rotate through ECC domains during this week-long program.
 Braille, Access Technology, and Orientation and Mobility are embedded each day while focus classes of Recreation and Leisure, Activities of Daily Living, and STEM/Maker Space will challenge participants to reach their fullest potential.

-K-SEE Program Information for 2021
+K-SEE Program Information for 2021 (click to open)

 - Participants must be entering Kindergarten up to completed 8th grade by June 1, 2021.